 The governance of Umer Farooq is the backbone of Muslim management.

-The governance of Hazrat Umar R.A was a time of great success in history.
+The governance of Hazrat Umer R.A was a time of great success in history.
 Under his government, Muslims spread Islam rapidly.
-Umar bin Khattab was one of history’s most influential Muslim caliphs (successors).
+Umer bin Khattab was one of history’s most influential Muslim caliphs (successors).
 He was a senior companion of our beloved Prophet Muhammad (SAW).
 His reversion to Islam was one of the defining moments of the pre-migration era in Makkah.

 He succeeded Abu Bakr (632–634) as the second caliph of the Rashidun Caliphate (caliphate of four rightly guided caliphs) on 23 August 634 after the death of Abu Bakar.
 Interestingly, Umer bin Khattab was nominated by Abu Bakar himself as his successor in government.